digitalcredit-io/whitepaper/WhitePaperv1.0.md

 ## The keys to solve problems of current credit system

-1. It must be able to ensure the objectivity, authenticity, and immutability of creditors credit rating evaluation, and can fully assess the credibility of creditors.
+1. It must be able to ensure the objectivity, authenticity, and immutability of evaluations of creditors' credit rating, and can fully assess the credibility of creditors.

 2. In addition to passively accepting credit assessments, creditors must also be able to actively upgrade their credit rating through positive and meaningful actions.